Migrant worker: India

+Turkmenistan

+In Turkmenistan 17 April 2025 was declared a national observance day to promote migrant worker rights and general display.

 Indonesia

-The population of Indonesia, as the world's fourth largest, has contributed to the surplus of work forces.
+The population of Indonesia, the world's fourth largest, has contributed to the surplus of work forces.
 Combined with a scarcity of jobs at home, that has led numbers of Native Indonesians to seek work abroad.
 It is estimated that around 4.5 million Indonesians work abroad; 70% of them are women: most are employed in the domestic sector as maids and in the manufacturing sector.
 Most of them are between 18 and 35 years old.
 Around 30% are men, mostly working in plantations, construction, transportation, and the service sector.
 Malaysia now employs the largest numbers of Indonesian migrant workers, followed by Taiwan, Saudi Arabia, Hong Kong, and Singapore.
 These are official numbers, but the actual numbers might be far larger because of unrecorded illegal entry of Indonesian workers into foreign countries.
 They are prone to exploitation, extortion, physical and sexual abuses, suffered by those enduring human trafficking.
 Several cases of abuses upon Indonesian migrant workers have been reported, and some have gained worldwide attention.

+Japan

+Japan, with the world's most aged population and the resulting deficit in labour force, is a net importer of migrant workers, especially from the rest of Asia and South America.
+According to the Ministry of Health, Labour and Welfare, there were 2.05 million foreign residents registered as workers as of October 2023, which is a 185% increase since 2013.
+Vietnam (26.2%), China (23.0%), and the Philippines (11.1%) were the largest sources of these workers, while the number of Indonesian and Burmese workers has increased by more than 50% since 2022.
+The manufacturing industry was the largest employer.
+A Ministry of Foreign Affairs report concludes there were 1.29 million Japanese people residing overseas as of October 2023, but this number includes people such as those studying abroad and those living with families abroad, and the exact number of Japanese nationals working overseas is not clear.

+Some news reports suggest that the country's stagnant economy since the 1990s, and more recently the weak yen beginning in 2022, have made Japan less attractive as a work-abroad destination, but so far the rapid influx of migrant workers has continued.